syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Axes.md

 ### Axis Gridline LineType

-The axis grid lines can be customized using the `Linetype` property in axis option.
-The `Linetype` property has the following options to customize the axis grid lines: `ForeColor`, `DashStyle`, `Width` and `BackColor`.
+The axis grid lines can be customized using the `LineType` property in axis option.
+The `LineType` property has the following options to customize the axis grid lines: `ForeColor`, `DashStyle`, `Width` and `BackColor`.

 **ForeColor**